Bradford M606 taxi crash: Five hurt as van goes wrong way

 - Published

-Five people were injured when a van that failed to stop for police went the wrong way down a motorway and collided with a taxi.
+Five people have been injured after a van which failed to stop for police went the wrong way down a motorway and collided with a taxi.

 West Yorkshire Police said after failing to stop at about 22:45 BST on Monday, the van was driven the wrong way on the southbound M606 from the Chain Bar roundabout towards Bradford.